mounikavemunoori/pythonautomation/README.md

 # pythonautomation
-This is the first project i am creating in the repo
+This is the first project that i am creating in the repo